-Yet these plausibly benign cases are not the rule: most of the published opinions involve far more troubling disputes.
+Yet these plausibly benign cases are not the rule: most of the published opinions involve more troubling disputes.
 Some of the cases seem to involve reasonable disagreements about community policy (Section 2, below).
-Some involve hamlets dominated by criminals (Sec.
-3).
-Some involve hamlets that punished members for reporting criminal activities to the government (Sec.
-4).
-Some involve hamlets that took property from other members (Secs.
-5 and 6).
-And many involve hamlets that were engaging in electoral fraud (Sec.
-7).
+Some involve hamlets dominated by criminals (Section 3).
+Some involve hamlets that punished members for reporting criminal activities to the government (Section 4).
+Some involve hamlets that took property from other members (Sections 5 and 6).
+And many involve hamlets that were engaging in electoral fraud (Section 7).

-2. Policy disagreements. -- In some cases, the community seems to punish a member simply for disagreeing about village policy.
-In one 1935 Supreme Court case, for instance, a firm had planned to build a synthetic textile factory near the mouth of the Yagyu river in Toyohashi city (Case 11).
-Most residents opposed the factory on the grounds that the effluents would slash the amount and quality of the fish, shellfish, and seaweed harvested.
-When three villagers announced their support for the factory, the rest of the community retaliated by ostracizing the three.
+2. Policy disagreements.
+Sometimes the community punishes a member simply for disagreeing about village policy.
+In one 1935 Supreme Court case, a firm planned to build a synthetic textile factory near the mouth of the Yagyu river in Toyohashi city (Case 11).
+Most residents opposed the factory on the grounds that the effluents would ruin the fish, shellfish, and seaweed harvest.
+When three villagers announced their support for the factory, the rest of the community retaliated by ostracizing them.
 Absent more detail, one cannot tell what was at stake.
 Perhaps the three dissenters had invested in the factory.
 Perhaps, the factory had bribed them.
 The court does not say.
 Instead, it treats the dispute as an honest disagreement about village policy, and held the ostracism to be criminal intimidation.

 A second 1935 Supreme Court case involved a small island off the southern coast of Kyushu (Case 12).
 Part of the Amami oshima chain, it lay a 17- to 18-hour ferry ride from the city of Kagoshima.
-In 1935 the island became the site of what historians would call the great “Lily Bulb War.”
+In 1935 the island became the site of what historians would call the great “Lily Bulb War”.
 The residents primarily grew lily bulbs for export.
 In 1932, a Yokohama nursery owner formed the Japan Lily Export Association and obtained exclusive control over the government-required export inspections.
 Now able to block rival exporters, he planned to dominate the market.
 Roughly contemporaneously, however, Mitsubishi Trading decided to challenge his control.
 Mitsubishi offered the farmers an exclusive trading contract.
 The local farming association held a meeting.
 The farmers debated the two options.
 About 2,000 members voted in favor of the Mitsubishi contract and 138 voted against.
 The majority argued that the 138 opponents were jeopardizing the deal with Mitsubishi for private gain and hit them with ostracism.
 The court held the ostracism to be criminal intimidation.

 3. The village bully. -- A 2007 Niigata District Court case involved a village bully (Case 13).
 Taro Kono (a pseudonym) dominated his village through wild and unpredictable violence.
 He picked fights.
 He beat people.
-His neighbors had called the police on him multiple times: when he started to strangle someone; when he swung a metal bar at someone; when he attacked a man with a sake bottle.
+His neighbors called the police multiple times: when he started to strangle someone; when he swung a metal bar at someone; when he attacked a man with a sake bottle.
 Kono also ran the annual village festival.
-According to the other residents, he ran it autocratically and stole community funds.
-Several members tried to distance themselves from the event.
+According to the others, he ran it autocratically and stole community funds.
+Several members distanced themselves from the event.
 When they did, Kono retaliated by intimidating the other village members into ostracizing them.
-The Niigata District Court declared the ostracism a tort.
+Niigata District Court declared the ostracism a tort.